 But as demand for derma rollers increase, it has led to the proliferation of other derma rollers in the market.
 Some of them are almost as good as the original Dermaroller, while others are cheap and low-grade imitations.
 Please avoid these fake derma rollers – some of them cannot stand up to even just a few uses, cannot give the results that you’re expecting, or even make your skin worse.
 For one, if they’re ridiculously cheap, avoid them!
 Please check out the link “How to Avoid Fake Derma Rollers” so that you won’t end up buying cheap and inferior imitations.

-There are other advantages of buying straight from the manufacturer.
-You will be able to get a better information about the product and enjoy good discounts too.
+There are other advantages to buying straight from the manufacturer.
+You will be able to get better information about the product and enjoy good discounts too.

 Make sure that the retailer provides warranties on their products, offers a money-back guarantee and genuine customer reviews on their websites.

 5. Choose the correct needle size.One of the key factors to buying the ideal derma roller is the needle size.
 We also recall tip #1 – know your skin condition – choose the right needle size that can treat whatever skin problems you have.

 The following is a general guide on choosing the right needle size based on your skin condition and intended procedures: